Menu

 • Keenjhar Lake, located in Thatta and is one of the largest fresh water lakes in Pakistan and an important source of drinking water.

-• Hyderabad is famous for its Bombay bakery coffee cake.
+• We drive on to Hyderabad, famous for its Bombay bakery coffee cake.

-• Overnight in Hyderabad.
+• Overnight stay in Hyderabad.

-Monday 11 September – Hyderabad – Sehwan Sharif
+Tuesday 8 April Hyderabad – Sehwan Sharif

-• Overnight in Sehwan Sharif.
+• Overnight stay in Sehwan Sharif.

 • Highlight: We drive to Mohenjo Daro.
 This is one of the best and largest preserved cities in the Indus civilization.
 The area is believed to be around 250 hectares.
 We explore the various places of this UNESCO site, including the museum.

-• Overnight in Sukkur.
+• Overnight stay in Sukkur.

 • Highlight: We visit the impressive and remote Derawar Fort.
 This incredible fort is 30m high and has a circumference of 1.5km.

-Thursday 14 September — Multan – Lahore
+Saturday 12 April Bahwalpur – Multan – Lahore

-• Overnight in Lahore, perhaps the greatest of the Moghul dynasty’s cities, definitely the cultural capital of Pakistan.
+• Overnight stay in Lahore, perhaps the greatest of the Moghul dynasty’s cities, definitely the cultural capital of Pakistan.

 • Walk through the old town.

-• Overnight in Lahore.
+• Overnight stay in Lahore.

-• Drive to Rawalpindi.
+• Return to Islamabad.

-• Overnight in Rawalpindi.
+• Overnight stay in Islamabad.